404c3s4r/DBBackup/README.md

-# backup_postgresql_linux
+<h1 align="center">DBBackup</h1>

-I created the script initially to automate the backup process in a company that had a Linux system with PostgreSQL installed (that's why I named it postgresbackup).
+The initial intention was to automate the backup process in a company that used a Debian system and had a PostgreSQL database running an Alterdata database, which employees used.
+It was necessary to perform a backup daily, from Monday to Sunday, after business hours.
+Over time, I will be adding new functionalities, such as backup status via email, malware checking on the server running the database, backup redundancy, and other features aimed at ensuring that the backup is done securely and efficiently.

 ## How to Use?